xpqz/documentation/programmers-guide/docs/introduction/programmers-guide-introduction/workspaces.md

 Workspaces may be explicitly saved with an identifying name.
 The workspace may subsequently be loaded, or objects may be selectively copied from a saved workspace into the current workspace.

 Workspaces are stored in files whose names must conform to operating system conventions.
 When a workspace name is specified without a file suffix, these are added or implied.
-For further information, see [WSEXT on page 1](../../UserGuide/Installation and Configuration/Configuration Parameters/WSEXT.htm#WSEXT).
+For further information, see [WSEXT](../../UserGuide/Installation and Configuration/Configuration Parameters/WSEXT.htm#WSEXT).

 If the name of the file in which the workspace is saved contains spaces, the ws argument for the system functions `)SAVE`, `)COPY`, `)PCOPY`, `)LOAD`, `)XLOAD` and `)DROP` should be surrounded by two double-quote (") characters.
 To include a " character in the file name, you must specify two adjoining double-quotes (i.e. """").
 Note however that Windows does not allow double-quotes in file names, so this effectively applies only to non-Windows systems.